Syosset, New York: Geography

 According to the U.S. Census Bureau, Syosset has a total area of 5.0 sqmi, all land.
 Syosset absorbed the hamlet and former CDP of Locust Grove for the 1990 census.

-Furthermore, Syosset gained some territory between the 2000 census and 2010 census from Muttontown and also lost some territory which was annexed to the village of Laurel Hollow.
+The CDP gained some territory from the village of Muttontown between the 2000 census and 2010 census, and also lost some territory, which was annexed to the village of Laurel Hollow.

 Syosset is approximately 32 mi east of Midtown Manhattan, 14 mi east of the eastern border with Queens, 23 mi southeast of the Throgs Neck Bridge, and 168 mi southeast of Albany, the state capital.
 It borders Oyster Bay and Laurel Hollow to the north, Woodbury to the east, Plainview and Hicksville to the south, and Jericho and Muttontown to the west.
-Syosset is accessible to New York City by the Long Island Rail Road (LIRR) and the Long Island Expressway by car.
+Syosset is accessible to New York City by the Long Island Rail Road (LIRR) and the Long Island Expressway and Northern State Parkway by car.

-Syosset is served by the Syosset LIRR station, the Syosset Post Office, the Syosset Central School District, the Syosset Public Library, the Syosset Fire Department, and the Jericho Water District.
+Syosset is served by the Syosset LIRR station, the Syosset Post Office, the Syosset Central School District, the Syosset Public Library, and the Syosset Fire Department.
+It is additionally served by the Jericho Water District – except for a small portion at the CDP's southeastern edge, which is instead within the Plainview Water District.